DecBayComp/TRamWAy/doc/tessellation.rst

 The above calls to the :func:`~tramway.helper.tessellation.tessellate` helper read and write into the *example.rwa* file.

-Alternatively, reading and writing files can limited by directly manipulating the analysis tree:
+Alternatively, reads and writes to files can be limited by directly manipulating the analysis tree:

 .. code-block:: python